mikecharles/cpc.geofiles/docs/api/reading.md

 > - grib_type (string): type of grib file ('grib1', 'grib2')
 > - variable (string): name of the variable in the grib record (ex.
 TMP, UGRD, etc.)
 > - level (string): name of the level (ex.
 '2 m above ground', '850 mb', etc.)
-> - geogrid (GeoGrid): GeoGrid the data should be placed on
+> - geogrid (Geogrid): Geogrid the data should be placed on
 > - yrev (optional): option to flip the data in the y-direction (eg. ECMWF grib files)
 > - grep_fhr (optional): fhr to grep grib file for - this is useful for gribs that may for some
 >   reason have duplicate records for a given variable but with different fhrs.
 This way you